graphicore/varla-varfo/explorations/calibrate/index.md

 that a page uses calibration, ask the user to check from time to time if calibration values are correct.
-Maybe we can try to make educated guesses when calibration is invalid e.g. a `window.screen` and `window.devicePixelRatio` finger print could be saved along with the calibration value.
+Maybe we can try to make educated guesses when calibration is invalid e.g. a `window.screen` and `window.devicePixelRatio` fingerprint could be saved along with the calibration value.
 Detect zoom and find ways to handle it gracefully  etc. This effort would aim to make the user experience good and solid but also to **show a way how UAs could implement calibration directly.**